orkes-io/docs/docs/developer-guides/using-vector-databases-in-your-orkes-conductor-workflows.md

 6. Click **Save**.

 :::note
-Currently, we support integration with popular models Pinecone & Weaviate.
+Currently, we support integration with popular models Pinecone, Weaviate, Postgres Vector Database, and Mongo Vector Database.
 The integration parameters to be configured differ with these models.
 Refer to the [Vector DB Integrations](/content/category/integrations/vector-databases) document for detailed information on each model.
 :::

 ## RBAC - Governance on who can use Integrations